mantidproject/mantid/docs/source/fitting/fitfunctions/PseudoVoigt.rst

 Both functions share three parameters: Height (height of the peak at the maximum), PeakCentre (position of the maximum) and FWHM (full width at half maximum of the peak).

-Thus pseudo-voigt can be expressed in such way
+Thus the Pseudo-voigt function can be expressed as

 .. math:: pV(x) = I \cdot (\eta \cdot G'(x, \Gamma) + (1 - \eta) \cdot L'(x, \Gamma))

 where :math:`G'(x, \Gamma)` and `L'(x, \Gamma)` are normalized Gaussian and Lorentzian.

-To be noticed that the Fullprof manual's way to define parameter names is following.
-:math:`\Gamma` is FWHM.
-In some paper, :math:`H` is used for FWHM too.
+And :math:`\Gamma` is FWHM.

+In Fullprof notation, :math:`H` is used for FHWM instead of :math:`\Gamma`.
-In the code, *gamma* will be used for FWHM.
+In the code, *gamma* is used for FWHM in order to avoid confusion with peak height :math:`h`.
+To be in line with it, we prefer to use :math:`\Gamma` for FWHM here.

 Native peak parameters